madprops/gifmaker/README.md

 This is a python program to produce gif images.

-It extracts random frames from a video (or images).
+It extracts random frames from a video (or image).

 It (optionally) places words somewhere on each frame.